Knob and Tube Replacement in Burien, WA

 Why knob-and-tube is different

 Knob-and-tube wiring was installed in a very different electrical era.
-The wiring may not include modern grounding, may have been modified over time, and may not be appropriate for today’s electrical loads, remodeling practices, insulation conditions, or insurance expectations.
+It may not include modern grounding, and it may not fit today’s loads, remodel plans, insulation conditions, or insurance expectations.

 Signs your Burien home may have knob-and-tube wiring